 Excellent career prospects

-Your career prospects as a systems engineering graduate are excellent.
+Your career prospects as a robotic engineer or systems engineering graduate are excellent.
 Did you know that there are not enough graduates to fill all the jobs available in this area?

 Many employers prefer graduates who are trained in systems engineering over a more specific discipline such as electronic engineering or computer hardware/software.